KeithPinson/mise-en-place/README.md

    Npm being what it is, you will likely have a package that has a dependency to an outdated package.
 In that case you may need to install that specific version of the dependent package.

+   *\* Installing Angular2: for the time being cut-n-paste the angular packeges for Angular2 into the package.json file from the [Angular Guide](https://angular.io/docs/ts/latest/guide/npm-packages.html)*

 ## Testing